C Foreign language interface

 Custom access to Prolog from C

 Automatic type conversion does not cover all the possible cases.
 When the automatic type conversion is not enough (or if the user, for any reason, does not want to go through the automatic conversion), it is possible to instruct Ciao not to make implicit type conversion.
 The strategy in that case is to pass the relevant argument(s) with a special type (a ciao_term) which can represent any term which can be built in Prolog.
 Operations to construct, traverse, and test this data abstraction from C are provided.
 The prototypes of these operations are placed on the "ciao_prolog.h" file, under the include subdirectory of the installation directory (the Ciao compiler knowns where it has been installed, and gives the C compiler the appropriate flags).
-This non direct correspondence mode is activated whenever a Ciao Prolog type unknown to the foreign interface (i.e., none of those in Foreign Language Interface Properties) or the type any_term (which is explicitly recognized by the foreign language interface) is found.
+This non direct correspondence mode is activated whenever a Ciao Prolog type unknown to the foreign interface (i.e., none of those in Foreign language interface properties) or the type any_term (which is explicitly recognized by the foreign language interface) is found.
 The latter is preferred, as it is much more informative, and external tools, such as the the CiaoPP preprocessor, can take advantage of them.

 Term construction